Action Plan 9: Position the AAMC as a National Leader in Health Equity and Health Justice

 Where we are now

-- In the summer of 2021, we published the Principles of Trustworthiness project to help institutions build community connections in areas such as humility, authenticity, intersectionality, and long-term commitment.
+- The center continues to promote the Principles of Trustworthiness through workshops to help institutions build community connections through humility, authenticity, intersectionality, and long-term commitment.

 What happens next